particle-iot/docs/src/content/guide/getting-started/tinker.md

 To begin, tap any of the pins.
 A menu will pop up showing the functions that pin has available, tap a function name to select the pin functionality.
 You can reset the pin function by long-pressing it.
 Each pin can have up to four possible functions:

 - **digitalWrite**: Sets the pin to HIGH or LOW, which either connects it to 3.3V (the maximum voltage of the system) or to GND (ground).
 Pin D7 is connected to an on-board LED; if you set pin D7 to HIGH, the LED will turn on, and if you set it to LOW, it will turn off.
 - **analogWrite**: Sets the pin to a value between 0 and 255, where 0 is the same as LOW and 255 is the same as HIGH.
 This is sort of like sending a voltage between 0 and 3.3V, but since this is a digital system, it uses a mechanism called Pulse Width Modulation, or PWM.
-You could use *analogWrite* to dim an LED, as an example. **Note:** Photon (only) has two DACs (Digital to Analog converters) onboard connected to pin DAC (A6) and A3, when you select **analogWrite** on those two pins you can set a value between 0 to 4095 (12bit resolution) and continous analog voltage will be applied at the pin output (not PWM), you can use it for controlling electronic devices that require precision analog voltage setting.
-Those two pins will be marked in orange color when activated in analogWrite mode (instead of yellow color for the rest of the PWM-enabled pins).
+You could use *analogWrite* to dim an LED, as an example. {{#if photon}}The Photon has two DACs (Digital to Analog converters) onboard connected to pin DAC (A6) and A3, when you select **analogWrite** on those two pins you can set a value between 0 to 4095 (12bit resolution) and continous analog voltage will be applied at the pin output (not PWM), you can use it for controlling electronic devices that require precision analog voltage setting.
+Those two pins will be marked in orange color when activated in analogWrite mode (instead of yellow color for the rest of the PWM-enabled pins).{{/if}}
 - **digitalRead**: This will read the digital value of a pin, which can be read as either HIGH or LOW.
 If you were to connect the pin to 3.3V, it would read HIGH; if you connect it to GND, it would read LOW.
 Anywhere in between, it'll probably read whichever one it's closer to, but it gets dicey in the middle.
 - **analogRead**: This will read the analog value of a pin, which is a value from 0 to 4095, where 0 is LOW (GND) and 4095 is HIGH (3.3V).
 All of the analog pins (A0 to A7) can handle this. *analogRead* is great for reading data from sensors.

 In other words, Tinker lets you control and read the voltage of the pins on your device.
 You can choose to send a lot of voltage to an LED to light it up, or read the voltage at a sensor.

+<p class="boxedHead">Learning Note: These Function Names Look Familiar...</p>
 <p class="boxed">
-Learning Note: These Function Names Look Familiar...
 If you've ever programmed an Arduino microcontroller, you may recognize `digitalWrite`, `analogWrite`, `digitalRead`, `analogRead`, and their respective use-cases.
 When you use Tinker in the Particle App, the App sends info to the Tinker Firmware that is currently loaded onto your device.
 This firmware is a pipeline for calling these very familiar Wiring functions from the cloud.
 But more on this [later](../../examples).
 </p>